St Helens & District Football Combination: Final Seasons

+The Combination, which eventually comprised 15 clubs, expanded steadily following its formation more than 75 years earlier before declined and ultimately folding in 2016 because of a shortage of teams.
+During its existence, the league provided playing opportunities for numerous footballers at amateur development levels, reflecting its role in grassroots football.

 Its clubs have won Liverpool County FA & Lancashire County FA Cup Competitions.
-Its Youth and Open Age Inter League sides, have lifted Liverpool County FA & Lancashire County FA Trophies and a number of players have gone on to tread the holy grounds of the football league and in some cases the world.
+Its Youth and Open Age Inter League sides, have lifted Liverpool County FA & Lancashire County FA Trophies and a number of players have gone on to play in the Football League.

 During the 2010–2011 season, Division Two club Mere recorded an unbeaten campaign, in their debut season in the St Helens Combination.
 After playing twenty games, their record was nineteen wins, one draw and no losses, scoring exactly one hundred goals in the process.
 An achievement never attained by any other club in the history of the league.

 Knowsley South were treble winners in the 2010–2011 season.

 Winners of the Premier Division for 2015–2016 were New Street Reserves.

 Winners of Division One for 2015–2016 were Cheshire Lines Reserves.

 When the league folded some clubs transferred to the Warrington & District Football League.